bozicschucky/Frontend-Challenge-4-Fetch-api-/readme.md

  - Users can accept an answer out of all the answers to his/her question as the preferred answer.

+# How to contribute
+- Just clone the project and set a pull request after making changes which you wanna add to the project.

 # Developed using
  - HTML5
  - CSS3
+ - javascipt(Using the fetch api)

 # Authors